 My research activity is focused on surface magnetism and surface magnetometry using polarized synchrotron radiation and photoelectron spin polarization measurements, and instrumentation development.
-I am currently serving as vice chair of ESFRI and chair of the ESFRI Physical Science and Engineering Strategy Work Group, and I have been Chair of the GSO (Group of Senior Officials of G8+5) addressing Global Research Infrastructures.
+I am currently serving as chair of ESFRI and of Physical Science and Engineering Strategy Work Group.
+I have been Chair of the GSO (Group of Senior Officials of G8+5) addressing Global Research Infrastructures.
 I am coordinating the H2020 project NFFA-Europe (2015-2019) and the Italian PRIN project NOXSS on single object imaging.

 The research activity of Dr. Panaccione is mostly devoted to the exploitation of Synchrotron Radiation spectroscopies for the study of correlated systems and novel quantum materials, following three main axes: (1) electronic and magnetic properties of low dimensional sys- tems (surfaces and interfaces), (2) electron confinement, and (3) complex oxides.